nocheerleader/the-doodling-yogi-v1-0/README.md

 I was able to achieve these goals by building a static single page scrolling website divided into clear sections:

-* An About Me section detailing the clients achievements and qualifications which would help to attract new students
+* An **About Me** section detailing the clients achievements and qualifications which would help to attract new students
-* A Social Media section allowing students to connect with the client and to find out when and where she holds her classes and workshops
+* A **Social Media** section allowing students to connect with the client and to find out when and where she holds her classes and workshops
-* An Illustrated Guide section for students to use outside of class and to also display the type of illustration commissions the client takes on
+* An **Illustrated Guides** section for students to use outside of class and to also display the type of illustration commissions the client takes on
-* A Meditation section including audio files to showcase what you’ll participate in if you attend one of the clients classes, or to use independently at home
+* A **Meditation** section including audio files to showcase what you’ll participate in if you attend one of the clients classes, or to use independently at home
-* A Contact Form at the bottom of the website to prompt current or prospective students to contact the client with any questions they have after they have visited her website
+* A **Contact Form** at the bottom of the website to prompt current or prospective students to contact the client with any questions they have after they have visited her website

 ## User Stories
 After careful research and brainstorming with the client I knew I wanted to build this website with prospective users in mind.
 From their perspective I created the following user stories to keep me on track: